The Guitar Player (Vermeer): Visual analysis

-In this painting, Vermeer depicts a young girl strumming a guitar.
+In this painting, Vermeer depicts a young woman strumming a guitar.
 The instrument is placed comfortably on her lap while she plays near a window, sitting in the corner of a room.
-Her attire is made up of an ermine-bordered yellow jacket, an ivory-colored satin dress, and a pearl necklace.
+Her attire is made up of an ermine-bordered yellow jacket, an ivory-coloured satin dress, and a pearl necklace.
 Surrounding her is a painted pastoral landscape bordered by an extravagant picture frame, a blank wall, three books, and a guitar.
 Prior to this painting, Vermeer portrayed individuals with obscure expressions.
-On the contrary, this young girl has an open expression that is joyous and flirtatious.
-The girl's smile and tipped head, along with the fixed gaze on something just outside the painting suggests that she is playing not for us, but for an unseen individual.
+However, this woman has an open expression that is joyous and flirtatious.
+The woman's smile and tipped head, along with the fixed gaze on something just outside the painting suggests that she is playing not for us, but for an unseen individual.
 Her dress and hairstyle reflect the relevant fashions of the wealthy Dutch, in that day.

-The young girl is portrayed with wholesome features and a free expression, as if she is in the act of speaking or singing.
-The joyous demeanor established in this painting is conveyed through the young girl's self expression, the peaceful landscape pictured behind her, and the soft tones of light and dark.
+The woman is portrayed with wholesome features and a free expression, as if she is in the act of speaking or singing.
+The joyous demeanour established in this painting is conveyed through the woman's self expression, the peaceful landscape pictured behind her, and the soft tones of light and dark.
 Due to these factors, Vermeer is able to provoke feelings of calmness and contentment.